 When testing we found the engine is pretty lightweight.
 The perfect combo.
 This line of Eskimo ice augers comes with Quantum blades.
 We found it to be incredibly sharp and cut through the ice easily.

 Choose from either a 10-inch cutting diameter or an eight-inch one.
 There are durable foam grip handlebars which are comfortable for operation.
+You can even buy a handy Eskimo carrying bag to protect your vehicle and your auger from any damage while transporting.

 Even though it’s powerful, the Eskimo HC40 is one of the quieter models we tested.
 Making a lot of noise won’t help you catch any fish.
 Eskimo includes a blade protector made from hard plastic and an adjustable rubber strap to keep the blade protector in place.